-- History of biological science; (brief), Pedagogical shift from science as fixed body of knowledge to process of constructing knowledge. - What is Biology?
-Biology as a domain of enquiry, dynamic body of knowledge and as a process of constructing knowledge; understanding scientific method observation, enquiry, hypothesis, experimentation, data collection, generalization. - Contributions of eminent scientist in biology
+- History of biological science, Origin of life and evolution,; (brief), Pedagogical shift from science as fixed body of knowledge to process of constructing knowledge. - What is Biology?
+Biology as a domain of enquiry, dynamic body of knowledge and as a process of constructing knowledge; understanding scientific method observation, enquiry, hypothesis, experimentation, data collection, generalization. - Path tracking landmarks in biology - \ Contributions of eminent scientist in biology